api3dao/contracts/.changeset/quick-games-search.md

 '@api3/contracts': minor
 ---

-Add dAPI and Market support for hyperliquid-evm and hyperliquid-evm-testnet
+Add dAPI and Market support for hyperliquid and hyperliquid-testnet